whopriyamuw/biolaysumm2025-task/README.md

 ### Inference for Abstractive Summarization

-The inference module supports two execution modes: running the base LLaMa 3.1 8B Instruct model with zero-shot prompting and executing a fine-tuned version of the same LLaMa model by loading its adapter weights.
+The inference module supports two execution modes: running the base Llama 3.1 8B Instruct model with zero-shot prompting and executing a fine-tuned version of the same Llama model by loading its adapter weights.

 To run the **base model**, use the following command and specify the arguments detailed below.